Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Disconnect.md

 **Step 1**

-1. Run the "/msteams-sync disconnect" command.
+1. Run the `/msteams-sync disconnec` command.

 **Step 2**

-1. Run the "/msteams-sync disconnect" command when the user is already disconnected.
+1. Run the `/msteams-sync disconnect` command when the user is already disconnected.

 **Expected**